sssoja/staycation/README.md

-# my-first-mvp
+# my-first-mvp README :pushpin:

 ## staycation

-staycation is a global exchange platform where users can swap their homes for as little or as long as they want.
+staycation is a global exchange platform where users can swap their homes for as little, or as long, as they want.

 ## Getting started